-Law, J.D. & Sociology, M.A.
+Law, J.D. & Sociology, M.S.
 Dual Degree

-There are several practical objectives to this dual degree program.
-Graduates of this program enjoy an increased number of the job opportunities in federal and state law enforcement, corrections and judicial positions.
-Graduates gain additional competitive advantages in a broad range of job possibilities over graduates with only one of the degrees.
+Graduates of this program enjoy an increased number of job opportunities in federal and state law enforcement, corrections and judicial positions and are more competitive in the job market compared to graduates with only one of the degrees.
 Further, graduates find their education useful as social entrepreneurs applying their legal, administrative and research knowledge in policy areas from mental health, economic development, and environmental sustainability to issues of civil rights, immigration, international human rights, and employment discrimination.

-For additional information see the catalog entries for the following programs:
+For additional information, see the catalog entries for the following programs:

-The School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
+Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

-Students complete 106 credits of academic work, including a summer internship, in order to complete the J.D./M.A.
+Students complete 106 credits of academic work, including a summer internship, to complete the J.D./M.S.
 (82 credits in the School of Law and 24 credits in the Department of Sociology and Anthropology.
-Of the 91 credits required for the J.D. degree, 9 credits are satisfied by sociology and anthropology courses and 9 credit of law school courses are accepted toward the 33 credits required for the master’s degree.
+Of the 91 credits required for the J.D. degree, nine credit hours are satisfied by sociology and anthropology courses and nine credits of law school courses are accepted toward the 30 credits required for the master’s degree.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.